sphinx-doc/sphinx/doc/domains.rst

 .. rst:directive:: .. cpp:namespace:: namespace

-   Select the current namespace for the following objects.
+   Select the current namespace for the subsequent objects.
 Note that the namespace does not need to correspond to C++ namespaces, but can end in names of classes, e.g.,::

       .. cpp:namespace:: Namespace1::Namespace2::SomeClass::AnInnerClass

-   All following objects will be defined as if their name were declared with the namespace prepended.
-The following cross-references will be search for by both their specified name and with the namespace prepended.
+   All subsequent objects will be defined as if their name were declared with the namespace prepended.
+The subsequent cross-references will be searched for by both their specified name and with the namespace prepended.

+   Using ``NULL``, ``0``, or ``nullptr`` as the namespace will reset it to the global namespace.

 .. _cpp-roles: